 Up Close and (un)Conventional Bookish Babble

-Welcome to this week’s Up Close and (un)Conventional Bookish Babble.
+Welcome to another Up Close and (un)Conventional Bookish Babble.
 This is where we discuss whatever we feel like.
 It can be something about books or the bookish community, or it can be about something else entirely!